ferbbo/own-ui/README.md

 # Own UI

-A React component library built with TypeScript, Emotion, and Vite.
+A React component library built with TypeScript, Tailwind, and Vite.

 ## Features

 - 🚀 Built with React and TypeScript
-- 💅 Styled with Emotion
+- 💅 Styled with tailwind v4
 - 📦 Bundled with Vite
 - 📚 Documented with Storybook
 - ✅ Tested with Jest and React Testing Library